gmac/graphql-stitching-ruby/docs/subscriptions.md

 ### Composing a subscriptions schema

-For simplicity, subscription resolvers should exist together in a single schema (multiple schemas with subscriptions probably aren't worth the confusion).
+For simplicity, subscription resolvers are best kept together in a single schema (multiple schemas with subscriptions probably aren't worth the confusion).
 This subscriptions schema may provide basic entity types that will merge with other locations.
 For example, here's a bare-bones subscriptions schema:

 ```ruby
 class SubscriptionSchema < GraphQL::Schema